abhay-prashar/Chalkpad-Pro-Attendance-Tracker/README.md

 When you're on the Chalkpad Pro attendance page, this extension automatically adds a helpful new column next to each subject:

-- ✅ **Shows how many classes you can bunk** while maintaining 75%
+- ✅ **Shows how many classes you can bunk** while maintaining 85%
-- ❗ **Displays how many more classes you need to attend** if you're below 75%
+- ❗ **Displays how many more classes you need to attend** if you're below 85%
 - 📊 Real-time calculation based on your attended vs total classes
 - ⚡ Fast, lightweight, and built specifically for Chalkpad Pro (Chitkara)

 ---

-## 🎯 Built for Chitkara's 75% Attendance Policy
+## 🎯 Built for Chitkara's 85% Attendance Policy

-This tool is tailored for the **75% minimum attendance** rule followed by Chitkara University.
+This tool is tailored for the **85% minimum attendance** rule followed by Chitkara University.
 It helps you plan smartly:

 - ✔️ *Bunkable: X classes* — if your attendance is safe
 - ❗ *Attend: X more classes needed* — if your attendance is low

-> 🧠 Smart logic: Each class is counted individually — so 2 lectures = 2 counts.
+> 🧠 Smart logic: Each class is counted individually — so 2 lectures = 2 counts. **2 lectures means 50 min each lect.**
 ---

 ## 🛠️ Installation Guide (Takes Less Than 1 Minute)